 Goal 1.
-To enroll and retain academically and culturally diverse student populations
+To enroll and retain academically and culturally diverse student populations (Responsible Division: Student Services -Chief Administrator- Dr. James Freddy Allen)

 - 1.1.
-By 2021, the College will have achieved an academically diverse student body through a liberal admissions policy, as measured by admission test scores and high school grade point averages. - 1.2.
-By 2021, 80% of graduating seniors will agree that their college experiences have led to a broadening of their global awareness and their knowledge and appreciation of people of diverse backgrounds, as measured by the Graduating Senior Survey. - 1.3.
-By 2022, the average one-year retention rate will be 70%, as measured by enrollment data. - 1.4.
-By 2023, the average four-year retention rate will be 65%, as measured by enrollment data. - 1.5.
+By 2023, the College will achieve an academically diverse student body through a liberal admissions policy, as measured by admission test scores and high school grade point averages. - 1.2.
+By 2024, 80% of graduating seniors will agree that their college experiences led to a broadening of their global awareness and their knowledge and appreciation of people of diverse backgrounds, as measured by the Graduating Senior Survey. - 1.3.
+By 2024, the average retention rate will be 70%, as measured by enrollment data. - 1.4.
+By 2024, the average four-year retention rate will be 70%, as measured by enrollment data. - 1.5.
 By 2023, 60% of the students will graduate within five (5) years of first starting college, as measured by enrollment and graduation data.

 Goal 2.
-To help students acquire the general knowledge and skills required to function effectively as adults in a global science and technology-based society
+To help students acquire the general knowledge and skills required to function effectively as adults in a global science and technology-based society (Responsible Division: General Education -Chief Administrator- Dr. Anthony Johnson)

 - 2.1.
-Students (80%) will be able to utilize communication skills intellectually and will be able to engage in conversations related to personal and social issues, as measured by the communications skills student learning outcomes. - 2.2.
-Students (80%) will be able to utilize quantitative skills and evidenced-based information in finances to become informed consumers, as measured by the quantitative and financial literacy student learning outcomes. - 2.3.
-Students (80%) will be able to identify and use technological tools with the acknowledgment of ethical issues in social, vocational, scientific digital sources, as measured by the information literacy and ethics student learning outcomes. - 2.4.
-Students (80%) will be able to utilize skills in arts, humanities, and social sciences to appreciate human diversity, culture and traditions; broaden their horizons; appreciate creativity, evaluate and rationalize their impacts in our societies; and will be able to use the skills and tools in arts, social science and humanities to confront and redress social injustices, as measured by the arts, humanities, and social sciences student learning outcomes. - 2.5.
-Student (80%) will be able to formulate, synthesize, critically analyze and will be able to evaluate science-based inquiries/issues and will be able to reach logical and evidenced-based conclusions, as measured by the science literacy student learning outcomes.
+By 2024, students (80%) will be able to utilize communication skills intellectually and will be able to engage in conversations related to personal and social issues, as measured by communications skills student learning outcomes. - 2.2.
+By 2024, students (80%) will be able to utilize quantitative skills and evidenced-based information in finances to become informed consumers, as measured by the quantitative and financial literacy student learning outcomes. - 2.3.
+By 2024, students (80%) will be able to identify and use technological tools with the acknowledgment of ethical issues in social, vocational, scientific digital sources, as measured by the information literacy and ethics student learning outcomes. - 2.4.
+By 2024, students (80%) will be able to utilize skills in arts, humanities, and social sciences to appreciate human diversity, culture and traditions; broaden their horizons; appreciate creativity, evaluate and rationalize their impacts in our societies; and will be able to use the skills and tools in arts, social science and humanities to confront and redress social injustices, as measured by the arts, humanities, and social sciences student learning outcomes.

+- 2.5.
+By 2024, students (80%) will be able to formulate, synthesize, critically analyze and be able to evaluate science-based inquiries/issues and will be able to reach logical and evidenced-based conclusions, as measured by the science literacy student learning outcomes. - 2.6.
+By 2024, the average four-year retention rate will be 70%, as measured by enrollment data.

 Goal 3.
-To prepare students for graduate and professional study consistent with their desires and abilities
+To prepare students for graduate and professional study consistent with their desires and abilities (Responsible Divisions: Academic Affairs/Student Services -Chief Administrators- Dr. Anthony Johnson/ Dr. James Freddy Allen)

 - 3.1.
-Psychology graduates (25%) will enroll in graduate school within 2 years after graduation, as measured by the documents on file. - 3.2.
-Psychology graduates (25%) will enroll in professional school within 2 years after graduation, as measured by the documents on file. - 3.3.
-Music graduates (25%) will enroll in graduate study in the field of Music within 2 years after graduation, as measured by the documents on file. - 3.4.
-Music graduates (25%) will enroll in graduate study in the field of Music Business within 2 years after graduation, as measured by the documents on file. - 3.5.
-Organizational Management and Leadership graduates (25%) will enroll in graduate school within 2 years after graduation, as measured by the documents on file. - 3.6.
-Global Management and Applied Leadership graduates (25%) will enroll in graduate school within 2 years after graduation, as measured by the documents on file.
+By 2024, Psychology graduates (25%) will enroll in graduate study within two years after graduation, as measured by the documents on file. - 3.2.
+By 2024, Music graduates (25%) will enroll in graduate study within two years after graduation, as measured by the documents on file. - 3.3.
+By 2024, Business program graduates (25%) will enroll in graduate school within two years after graduation, as measured by the documents on file. - 3.4.
+By 2024, General Studies program graduates (25%) will enroll in graduate school within two years after graduation, as measured by the documents on file.

 Goal 4.
-To help students acquire the knowledge and skills required for satisfying professional careers
+To help students acquire the knowledge and skills required for satisfying professional careers (Responsible Divisions: Student Services/Academic Affairs - Chief Administrators- Dr. James Freddy Allen/Dr. Anthony Johnson)